-NOTE 7 -LONG-TERM DEBT
+NOTE 6 - LONG-TERM DEBT

 In September 2011, First Bank approved financing for the Purchase of the building.
 Monthly principal and interest payments commenced on October 1, 2011 and were due through September, 2021.
-The loan was modified effect May 21, 2018.
-The modification agreement established a fixed interest rate of 5.5% with monthly payments of \$2,140 to e made from June 1, 2018-April 1, 2028.
+The loan was modified effective May 21, 2018.
+The modification agreement established a fixed interest rate of 5.5% with monthly payments of \$2,140 to be made from June 1, 2018-April 1, 2028.
 A single balloon payment of the entire unpaid balance of Principal and interest is due May 1, 2028.

-The Center was granted a \$257,400 loan under the Paycheck Protection Program "PPP" administered by a Small Business Administration (SBA) approved partner.
-The loan is uncollateralized and is fully guaranteed by the Federal government.
+The Center was granted a \$514,800 total through two loans under the Paycheck Protection Program "PPP" administered by a Small Business Administration (SBA) approved partner in 2021 and 2020.
+The loans are uncollateralized and is fully guaranteed by the Federal government.
 The Center is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-The Center has initially recorded the loan as a refundable advance and will record the forgiveness in accordance with guidance for conditional contributions when there is no longer a measurable performance or other barrier and a right to return of the PPP loan or when such conditions are explicitly waived.
+The Center has initially recorded the loans as a refundable advance and will record the forgiveness in accordance with guidance for conditional contributions when there is no longer a measurable performance or other barrier and a right to return of the PPP loan or when such conditions are explicitly waived.
 Proceeds from the loan are eligible for forgiveness if The Center maintains employment levels during its 24-week covered period and uses the funds for certain payroll, rent, and utility expenses.
-No contribution revenue has been recorded for the year ended December 31, 2020.
-The Center will be required to repay any remaining balance, plus interest accrued at 1% per annum at the maturity date, April 1, 2022